Content marketing has been more than a buzzword in the online world for quite a while now.

 So your content marketing strategy must be focused on creating relevant content if you want to make users come back to read your stuff.

-4. Consistency.
-Consistency is s big factor when it comes to creating a successful content marketing strategy.
+Consistency is a big factor when it comes to creating a successful content marketing campaign.

 You should be able to create a certain kind of content consistently, in a way that your users will always find something fresh to read about when they check out your platforms.